soong-construction/dirt-rally-time-recorder/README.md

 dirtrally.user1553422018.309.200.started:1|c
 Volkswagen Golf GTI 16V: H-PATTERN shifting, 5 speed, with manual CLUTCH, with HANDBRAKE
 ```
-- On stage completion, it reports your top speed and saves your time
+- On stage completion, it reports your top speed and time and saves it to the database
-  - to quickly list your times with SQLite, run ``list-laptimes.bat``
+  - to quickly list your recorded times with SQLite, run ``list-laptimes.bat``
-  - to create a CSV snapshot file consumable by your favorite spreadsheet editor, run ``export-laptimes.bat``
+  - to dump the database into a CSV file consumable by your favorite spreadsheet editor, run ``export-laptimes.bat``

 ## Troubleshooting
 Since DiRT Rally [2.0] telemetry data doesn't allow to clearly identify every available car and track, this tool will sometimes ask you to resolve this after completing a stage.